She's like a Star

 "She's like a Star" is a song written, produced and performed by British singer and songwriter Taio Cruz.
 It was released on 18 August 2008 as the fifth single from his debut studio album Departure (2008).
 An R&B ballad, the lyrics of "She's like a Star" are about the theme of parenthood, an idea which inspired Cruz to compose the song.
-The song was remixed to feature vocals from English girl group Sugababes and American rapper K.R., and American rapper Busta Rhymes.
-It received generally mixed reviews from critics, who were ambivalent towards the composition.
+The song was remixed to feature vocals from English girl group Sugababes and American rapper Busta Rhymes.
+Another remix features rapper K.R.
+"She's like a Star" received generally mixed reviews from critics, who were ambivalent towards the composition.
 Upon release, it peaked at number twenty on the UK Singles Chart.
 The song's music video features Hollyoaks actress Roxanne McKee as Cruz's love interest.
 Cruz performed the song with the Sugababes at the 2008 MOBO Awards ceremony, and at Radio 1's Big Weekend 2011.

 Background and composition

 "She's Like a Star" was written and produced by Taio Cruz for his debut studio album Departure (2008).
 He composed the song in the middle of 2007, towards the completion of the album's recording, and was inspired to write it based on the idea of parenthood.
 During an interview with Sugar, Cruz explained that the song has a double meaning behind it: